Danielle Marcano

-Danielle Julia Marcano (born August 20, 1997) is an American professional soccer player who plays as a forward for Fenerbahçe S.K. in the Turkish Women's Football Super League.
+Danielle Julia Marcano (born August 20, 1997) is a professional footballer who plays as a forward for Liga F club Valencia.
+Born in the mainland United States, she plays for the Puerto Rico women's national team.

 Early life

 Danielle Julia Marcano was born to Michael Marcano and his wife Lora in Red Bank, New Jersey, United States, on August 20, 1997.
 She has an older brother Ryan who also played college soccer.

 Marcano attended the private Greater Atlanta Christian School in Norcross, Georgia, where she scored 70 goals for her high school team.
-She was named GHSA Girl's Soccer Player of the Year in 2014 and 2015.
+She was named GHSA Girls' Soccer Player of the Year in 2014 and 2015.
 Between 2015 and 2018, Marcano studied psychology at the University of Tennessee.

 College career

 Marcano played college soccer with the Tennessee Volunteers from 2015 to 2018 with 76 total appearances, scoring 16 goals including six game-winners, and making seven assists.

 Initially a wing-back, Marcano was moved to forward in 2017.
 During the first round of the 2017 NCAA Division I tournament, she scored the winning goal against Murray State in the 60th minute after coming off the bench to replace the Lady Vols' leading scorer, Khadija Shaw, who was injured in the first three minutes.

 During the 2018 NCAA Division I women's soccer tournament, Marcano scored twice against University of Arizona, including the winning goal with 55 seconds left in the game, sending the University of Tennessee to the Sweet 16 for the first time since 2007.
 In the third round, Marcano scored twice again, this time against No. 16-ranked Texas A&M, helping to send UT to the NCAA quarterfinals for the first time ever.
 She was named the Player of the Week by TopDrawerSoccer.com in November 2018.